imbal/rson/README.md

  - @bytestring on strings (into a bytestring)
  - @set on lists
  - @complex on lists
+ - @string on lists of strings (joins them into one string)
  - @dict on records
  - @u8, @f8, @i8 on lists